movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 slc
 ~~~

-Controls behavior of L2 cache.
+Specifies cache policy.
 The default value is off (0).

+See AMD documentation for details.

     ======================================== ================================================
     Syntax                                   Description